0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

 ## Royalty Companies

+>"The best business is a royalty on the growth of others  - requiring little capital
+>itself" Warren Buffett

 Royalty companies can be considered as a finance business rather than a mining business, providing capital in exchange for revenues.
 Advantages include: